-Neil Shah: I landed a position doing the partnership and privacy work which are heavily intertwined with legal.
+Neil: I landed a position doing the partnership, and privacy work heavily intertwined with legal.
 The environment was exhilarating.
 I worked hard to help our business development, product, and sales teams push the company forward.
-By proactively developing solutions to optimize efficiency that everyone in the company appreciated, I gained visibility and credibility.
+By proactively developing solutions to optimize efficiency that everyone appreciated, I gained visibility and credibility.

-Neil Shah: What bothered me was that I was not creating new value in my role.
+Neil: What bothered me was that I was not creating new value in my role.
 I had two options: stay with the legal team or join the product team.
-Although I thoroughly enjoyed working on business deals, I also thought about my goals in the next 5 years and being general counsel wasn’t one of them.
-I found my calling in Product Management.
+Although I thoroughly enjoyed working on business deals, I also thought about my goals in the next five years, and being general counsel wasn’t one of them.
+I found my calling in product management.